tago-io/tago-sdk-js/account.rst

 Buckets
 *******
 Across the account function, it is possible to manage all your buckets.
 Be sure to use an account token with "write" permissions when using functions like create, edit and delete.
-The bucket method is completly different from the class bucket, since this one can only manage buckets, and can't do anything with data related to the bucket.

 .list
 ========